Transfeminicide: Ximena was 28 years old, she was missing and was found murdered

 The search

-“The State of Mexico is not safe for trans women.”
+“The State of Mexico is not safe for trans women”

 Josseline Aguilar adds that violence against trans people in this state also comes from trans-exclusionary feminist groups.

-On Saturday, December 17, family, friends, and people from the town of San Juan de Aragón gathered to say goodbye to Ximena with flowers, music, and a carnival.
+On Saturday, December 17, family, friends, and people from the town of San Juan de Aragón gathered to say goodbye to Ximena with flowers, music, and carnival.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US